kpawar89/sm-app/README.md

 ## Task 2 - Deploy on Cloud

 Next step is to deploy this application to absolutely any cloud of your choice.
+Use IaC (Infrastructure as code) where applicable.

-> It's important to remember here that the application is already containerize, maybe you could deploy it to services which take an advantage of that fact. (example, AWS EBS?)
+> It's important to remember here that the application is already containerize, maybe you could deploy it to services which take an advantage of that fact. (example, AWS EKS?)

-You could use any other cloud service provider of your choice too.
+You could use any other cloud service provider of your choice too (but AWS recommended).
 Use the smallest instance size available to save up on the cloud costs.

 The React App should be accessible on a public URL, that's the only hard requirement.